projectcalico/calico/getting-started/kubernetes/trying-ebpf.md

 > **Warning!** Switching between eBPF and standard linux networking can cause long-lived flows to be silently dropped since the two dataplane modes do not share connection-tracking state.
 {: .alert .alert-danger }

+### Give us feedback

+We want to hear about your experience at {% include open-new-window.html text='project calico' url='http://slack.projectcalico.org/' %}.